The Berlin Stories

-The Berlin Stories is a 1945 anthology by Anglo-American writer Christopher Isherwood consisting of two novels: Mr Norris Changes Trains (1935) and Goodbye to Berlin (1939).
-The two novels are set in Jazz Age Berlin between 1930 and 1933 on the cusp of Adolf Hitler's ascent to power.
-Berlin is portrayed by Isherwood during this chaotic interwar period as a carnival of debauchery and despair inhabited by desperate people who are unaware of the national catastrophe that awaits them.
+The Berlin Stories is a 1945 omnibus by English-American writer Christopher Isherwood, consisting of his two earlier novels Mr Norris Changes Trains (1935) and Goodbye to Berlin (1939).
+Set in Jazz Age Berlin between 1930 and 1933 on the cusp of Adolf Hitler's ascent to power as Chancellor of Germany, Isherwood portrays the city during this chaotic interwar period as a carnival of debauchery and despair inhabited by desperate people who are unaware of the national catastrophe that awaits them.

-The first novel in the anthology focuses upon the misadventures of Arthur Norris, a character based upon an unscrupulous businessman named Gerald Hamilton whom Isherwood met in the Weimar Republic.
-The second novel recounts the travails of various Berlin denizens whose lives are directly or indirectly affected by the Nazis' rise to power.
-Isherwood based the character of Sally Bowles on teenage cabaret singer Jean Ross, Isherwood's intimate friend during his sojourn in Berlin.
+The first novel, Mr Norris Changes Trains, focuses on the misadventures of a smuggler, communist, and spy named Arthur Norris, a character based on Gerald Hamilton, an unscrupulous businessman known as "the wickedest man in Europe," whom Isherwood met in the Weimar Republic.
+The second novel, Goodbye to Berlin, recounts the travails of various Berlin denizens whose lives become directly or indirectly affected by the Nazis' rise to power.
+Isherwood based the character of Sally Bowles on teenage cabaret singer and flapper Jean Ross with whom he briefly shared lodgings in Berlin.

-The anthology inspired the John Van Druten play I Am a Camera, which in turn inspired the film I Am a Camera as well as the stage musical and film version of Cabaret.
-Sally Bowles is the best-known character from The Berlin Stories, and she became the focus of the Cabaret musical and film, although she is merely the main character of a single short story in Goodbye to Berlin.
-In later years, Ross regretted her public association with the naïve and apolitical character of Sally Bowles.
+Isherwood's Berlin tales inspired John Van Druten's 1951 play, I Am a Camera, which in turn inspired the 1955 film, I Am a Camera, as well as the 1966 stage musical and 1972 film version of Cabaret.
+The best-known character from the stories, Sally Bowles, took center stage in these adaptations, even though the character appears as the lead in only one short story in Goodbye to Berlin.